 Your typical day starts with a delicious buffet breakfast at our hotel – a feast of freshly baked bread and croissants, local meats and cheeses, cereal, fruit, eggs, coffee and freshly squeezed juice – which gives you the energy needed for the day ahead.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Soon, you’ll be out on the trail for 6-8 hours, with many hiking options to choose from.

 You should finish your hike around 4 pm, giving you time to wash up, relax, perhaps settle into the pool, or just gaze upon the outside panorama from your room balcony.
 After that, you’ll enjoy dinner at your hotel restaurant most nights.
 These are multi-course feasts, often centered on local specialties like bratwurst, rösti, or cheese fondue, but may also feature chicken, fish, or other continental specialties.
 Our hotels all serve fabulous food, and dinners will be hearty, filling, well-earned and very delicious.
-Typically we leave off all dinners in Chamonix and one dinner at each of the other locations, so you will have a chance to explore on your own.
+Typically we leave off all dinners in Chamonix and Mürren, and one dinner in both Zermatt and Pontresina, so you will have a chance to explore on your own.

 Enjoy the crisp mountain air as you explore the village, and your first impressive views of Mont Blanc, before settling in to your comfortable hotel.